Brian Lee, born in Busan South Korea (부산 싸나이) moved to New Zealand with his family in 1994.

 This small group was built by brotherhood beyond racial differences and demonstrated that we can all respect and function as a team, regardless of where we are from and when we do, we make incredible things happen.
 And for Brian this experience, the idealogy, the teaching pedagogy and the legacy that Brian developed became the pillar of Stellar Singers and of any group Brian had conducted and taught at.

 for him.
-He continues paying it forward the generosity he received during his high schools years from
+He continues paying forward the generosity he received during his high schools years from

-Phil Skaggs and his high school music teachers who helped to become who he is.
+his high school music teachers who helped to become who he is today.
+Thank you Mr. Rowe and Mr. Gaugatao!

 Please see below for some of the Pride of Auckland Chorus's achievements and video footage.